hmhofman/tech-challenge-laravel/README.md

     ./vendor/bin/sail artisan techchallenge:five

-Generate an Exact Online Transaction XML.
+Generate an Exact Online Transaction XML that can be imported via Import/Export > XML > Transactions.
 For the following transaction:

 * Type of entry: Sales
 * Customer: Dataswitcher (code is 2)